martin0004/traffic_light_classifier/README.md

 <img src="images/report/training_metrics.png" width="700"/>

-# Testing Phase
+# Test

 The trained classifier was then ran on the testing dataset and requirements were still met.

 <img src="images/report/testing_metrics.png" width="700"/>

-# Prediction Phase
+# Deployment

-Following the training/testing phases, the classifier can now be run on simple images similar to the ones in the training/testing datasets.
+Following successful testing, the classifier can now be run on simple images similar to the ones in the training/testing datasets.

 	(tlc) $ cd ~/traffic_light_classifer/src
 	(tlc) $ python3 classify.py testme.jpg